Displayr/rhtmlBuildUtils/docs/visual_regression_testing.md

 * To provide a user friendly test language, we are using the [cucumber](https://cucumber.io/) test framework so that we can write true [Given Then When / Specification By Example testing](https://martinfowler.com/bliki/GivenWhenThen.html).
 * To perform snapshot baselining, we are using [applitools](http://applitools.com).

-From a tester perspective, you will need to write new Cucumber scenarios in a feature file.
+From a tester perspective, IF you need to test user interactions with your widget, you will need to write new Cucumber scenarios in a feature file.
 Cucumber is made up of:

 * `Feature files` containing `Scenarios`, each of which is one or more `steps`
 * `Step Definition` files containing ... step definitions, and